client-engineering-devops/gitops-workshop-guide/sterling/Scenarios.md

       ![Create New Partner](images/sfg-participants-s9.png "Create New Partner") &ensp;

-    - **First, create and configure the internal partner Demo_BillingSystem that will be receiving the file (the Consumer)**
+    - **First, create and configure the internal partner Demo_BillingSystem that will be receiving the file (the Consumer with User Name: demo_billingsystem and Password: password)**

       ![New Partner](images/sfg-participants-s10.png "New Partner") &ensp;